HomeStage and TheaterThe Intergalactic Nemesis

 “We had four writers and we created ten twenty-minute episodes, recording two-a-week for five weeks,” Neulander remembers of the experience.
 “On a Monday, the first writer of the week would start on their episode.
 They’d hand off their script to writer number two on Wednesday.
 On Friday I’d get both scripts and frantically start making phone calls to people trying to cast them.
 We’d rehearse the two episodes with the actors on Saturday for about two hours.
 Then Buzz Moran and I would rummage through his closets and kitchen to try to find gadgets that would make the sounds called for in the script.
 On Sunday, we’d rehearse for about ninety minutes with me reading all the lines and Buzz making the various sounds.
 Then we’d race to the Little City Coffeehouse to set up our gear to record at 9 pm that night.
 Repeat for five weeks.
 It was one of the most fun projects I’ve ever worked on.”

 “As soon as I came up with the idea of those projections, I knew I wanted to tour it,” Jason Neulander explains.
 “Really the tour was almost a matter of luck.
 It took Tim Doyle about eighteen months to create all the artwork.
 We premiered this version of the show on September 3, 2010, and more than 2,100 people came out to see it.
-Ten days later I was at a conference for booking touring acts with the hopes of getting five venues interested in booking the show, but I walked out three days later with the business cards of 33 different venues.
-Since then, we’ve been booked into more than 140 venues around the world and the project has spawned two sequels and a spinoff called SALT.
-Just amazing.”
+Ten days later I was at a conference for booking touring acts with the hopes of getting five venues interested in booking the show, but I walked out three days later with the business cards of 33 different venues.”
+In total, The Intergalactic Nemesis was performed in over 200 cities around the world between 2011 and 2017.

 “I think my favorite moment was during the premiere of the first sequel in 2012,” he says.
 “I’ve stuck with the project because I love these characters, but I wasn’t entirely sure that the audience was into them.
 You know, maybe they were there simply because of the unique format of the show or whatever.
 But at the top of the second act of Robot Planet Rising, a character who you thought was gone forever returns.
 And at the premiere, the audience of 1,700 people stopped the show with their cheering.
 The cast was so surprised by this that for a few seconds, the show was kind of thrown off.
 But at that moment I knew that our fans loved these characters as much as I do.
 That was just incredibly gratifying.”